metomi/rose/sphinx/cheat-sheet.rst

          cylc run <name>
      - ::

-         # run the suite in the current directory
+         # run the suite in the current directory:
          rose suite-run

+         # run a suite in another directory:
+         rose suite-run --path <path>

-         # run using a custom name
+         # run using a custom name:
          rose suite-run --name <name>

-         # run a suite in another directory
-         rose suite-run --path <path>

 .. _Stopping Suites: